 Percentage

 Capacity of No. of of issued

 Name of Director Shares held Shares held Share

-Yu Wai Fong Beneficial owner 2,118,871 0.72%
+Yu Wai Fong Beneficial owner 2,118,871 0.48%

-The interests of Directors in the share options of the Company are separately disclosed in the note 29 to the financial statements.
+The interests of Directors in the share options of the Company are separately disclosed in the note 30 to the financial statements.

-Save as disclosed above, as at 31 March 2012, none of Directors had registered an interest or short position in the Shares or any shares of its associated corporations that was required to be recorded pursuant to Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 31 March 2013, no Directors has registered an interest or short position in the Shares or any shares of its associated corporations that was required to be recorded pursuant to Section 352 of the SFO, or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.